agentzh/code2ebook/README.md

     --line-numbers        Display source code line numbers in the HTML output.

+    -n
+    --navigator           Generate a navigator bar containing the "Top Level" and "One Level Up" links in the HTML output pages.

     -o DIR
     --out-dir DIR         Specify DIR as the target directory holding the HTML output.
 Default to "./html_out".